codingbecca/capstone-backend/README.md

 - pug

 ## Future Work
-- implement sign-in to Ravlery so projects can be saved to other accounts
+- implement sign-in to Ravelry so projects can be saved to other accounts
 - implement users